 To mark a task incomplete again:

-Click the check icon from the right pane
+Click the Completed button from the right pane

 By default, only incomplete tasks will appear in your My Tasks and projects.
 You can change the View to also show completed tasks.
 With completed tasks shown, you can also mark a task incomplete from the main pane.

-Set a due date or due time to let your teammates know when a task should be completed by.
+Set a due date, due time, or date range to let your teammates know when a task should be completed by.

-Click the Due Date field and either type a date or select it from the Calendar.
+- Click the Date picker field and either type a date or select it from the Calendar.

 Tab+Dto focus on the due date field.

-Hover over the due date field and click the X icon that appears.
+- Hover over the date picker field and click X